A "resource" is anything valuable or cherished.

 Some will take after any who come within quite a distance

-If history has proven that asking nicely is of no use, the dog who has been treated roughly in the past might go straight to biting. without warning
+If history has proven that asking nicely is of no use, the dog who has been repeatedly challenged or treated roughly in the past might go straight to biting..
+When warning ceases to work, they go straight to the level necessary to defend their stuff.

 Unfortunately, we make resource guarding worse by scolding and chasing the dogs to get stolen items back.